prabinKshrestha/flutter-chat-app/README.md

 # Flutter Chat App

 It only contains flutter project (does not contain service side code).
+However, complete flow of chat is achieved, from API call to UI.

 ## BLOC Architecture